The Church of St Thomas and St Elizabeth, Thurnham LA2 0DT

 Thurnham wildflower meadow during its annual end-of season strim and removal of the cut grass to lower fertility.
 It looks pretty good!

-Here's our socially distanced group when we recently checked on the meadow and slightly extended the main wild flower area
+Here's our socially distanced group when we checked on the meadow and slightly extended the main wild flower area

 Covid Autumn!
 The paths were mown, the grass strimmed and the main plot weeded